 A patient researching options after a cancer diagnosis is terrified.
 A parent bringing their child in for a behavioral health assessment is anxious, possibly guilty, definitely exhausted.
 A 45-year-old who just failed three rounds of physical therapy for chronic back pain is frustrated and losing hope.

 Does your website acknowledge any of that?
 If your copy reads like a clinical brochure, you're missing the single most important opportunity to build trust before a patient ever walks through your door.
-One genuine sentence that acknowledges the emotional reality of why someone is searching — "We know the path to a diagnosis can feel overwhelming.
-We're here to make it clearer." — does more for patient trust than three paragraphs of credentials.
+One genuine sentence that acknowledges the emotional reality of why someone is searching, like "We know the path to a diagnosis can feel overwhelming.
+We're here to make it clearer," does more for patient trust than three paragraphs of credentials.

 6. No social proof where it matters